 Barclays review

 Barclays trades in multiple financial asset types.
-An asset in financial investment, is any security or asset, tangible or intangible, that has a financial value attached.
+A financial asset is any security or asset that has financial value attached, tangible or intangible.
 This means that Forex trading, Share Dealing are considered financial assets.

 Features of Barclays